BabyVLM-V2: Toward Developmentally Grounded Pretraining and Benchmarking of Vision Foundation Models: Model training

 \subsection{\ourmodel\ architecture}

 We build upon the original BabyLLaVA-Llama model introduced in \babyvlm~\cite{wang_babyvlm_2025}, by giving it the capability to process multiple images as input and conduct multi-turn visual–linguistic interactions.
 The model architecture consists of a compact language backbone, a visual encoder, and a lightweight multilayer perceptron (MLP) connector that projects visual features into the language space.
 Unlike \babyvlm, which also experimented with smaller backbones (GPT-2~\cite{radford_language_nodate} + ResNeXt-50~\cite{xie2017aggregated}), we only adopt the larger variant composed of a LLaMA-1.1B~\cite{touvron_llama_2023, zhang_tinyllama_2024} language model and a ViT-L-16~\cite{dosovitskiy_image_2021} visual encoder (300M params).
-We find that the smaller variant often struggles to complete complex downstream tasks such as memory, primarily due to its limited model capacity, whereas the larger configuration achieves a better balance between developmental plausibility and expressive capability.
+We find that the smaller variant often struggles to complete complex downstream tasks such as memory, primarily due to its limited model capacity, whereas our current configuration achieves a better balance between developmental plausibility and expressive capability.
+We also train a larger variant which doubles the size of the language model, and no significant gain is observed; thus, we only use this configuration for the paper.